FlowSpec: Continuous Pipelined Speculative Decoding for Efficient Distributed LLM Inference: Experiment

-{\textbf{Tree Expansion.}} Although the effectiveness of Tree Expansion is largely contingent on the draft model’s quality, our experiments nonetheless demonstrate substantial speedups.
-Notably, on the multi-turn dialogue task, FlowSpec without Score-Based Draft achieves throughputs of 9.06 and 9.31 tokens per second at temperature settings of 0 and 1, respectively—far surpassing Pruned Pipeline Parallelism.
-This indicates that when the draft model is sufficiently capable, Tree Expansion delivers pronounced performance gains.
+{\textbf{Tree Expansion.}} Table \ref{tab:ablation} demonstrates substantial speedups of Tree Expansion.
+Notably, on the multi-turn dialogue task, FlowSpec w/o SBD achieves throughputs of 9.09 and 8.63 tokens per second at temperature settings of 0 and 1, far surpassing Pruned PP. Similar performance gains are observed across other datasets.
+This indicates that Tree Expansion improves continuity and reduces PP cold starts, leading to significant performance enhancement.